Cross-boundary Behavioural Reprogrammability Reveals Evidence of Pervasive Universality: Notation, Concepts and Methods

 \begin{defn}

 \end{defn}

 The criteria for classifying the asymptotic behaviour of the space-time evolution of a computer program, particularly a cellular automaton, are as follows:

-\begin{myitemize} \item Classes 1 and 2: The evolution of the system is highly compressible for any number of steps; \item Classes 3 and 4: The lengths of the compressed evolutions asymptotically converge to the lengths of the uncompressed evolutions. \end{myitemize}
+\begin{myitemize} \item Classes 1 and 2: The evolution of the compressed system diverges from its original size for any number of steps; \item Classes 3 and 4: The lengths of the compressed evolutions asymptotically converge to the size of the uncompressed evolution. \end{myitemize}